 What is India’s city vibe?

-Driving through any city, you’ll see bustling disorder and chaos everywhere.
+Driving through any city in India, you’ll see bustling disorder and chaos.
 You’ll see people on motorcycles, tuk-tuks, and cars.
-You’ll see city streets where the infrastructure is clearly not up to par – they’re inadequate in size, they’re too narrow.
-The saris, the buildings, the shops all in lots of different contrasting colors.
-High energy and buzz.
+You’ll see city streets where the infrastructure is clearly not up to par – they’re inadequate in size and too narrow.
+The saris, buildings, and shops are all in contrasting colors – high energy and buzz.